Raspberrynani/darkly-patched-iso/README.md

 This is obviously **NOT** an official 42 project.
 They haven't sanctioned it, and they probably don't even know it exists.

 It's a proof of concept.
 For education.
 Whatever.
-Just **DO NOT** use this for any of your official evaluations42  or you'll probably get flagged.
+Just **DO NOT** use this for any of your official projects or evaluations at 42 or you will get flagged.
 Don't say I didn't warn you.

 ## Getting the ISO